-The switch contains 20/10 1000BASE-T RJ-45 ports, 41G 100Mbps/1G combo ports and 2 100Mbps 1G/1G fiber ports.
+The switch contains 24/1G 1000BASE-T RJ-45 ports and 4 1G/2.5G/10G fiber ports.
 All RJ-45 ports support automatic MDI/MDI-X operation, auto-negotiation, and IEEE 802.3x auto-negotiation of flow control, so the optimum data rate, and transmission can be selected automatically.

-Vi30130 supports the Small Form Factor Pluggable (SFP) transceiver slots.
+Vi30132 supports the Small Form Factor Pluggable (SFP) transceiver slots.
 The SFP transceiver slots are with RJ-45 port 25 to 28.
-In the default configuration, if an SFP transceiver (purchased separately) is installed in a slot and has a valid link on the port.
-While all UTP ports provide PoE ports 21-24 are combo with Fiber either but not both can be used.
+In the default configuration, if an SFP transceiver (purchased separately) is installed in a port the GUI will display a valid indication .